Former enemies Stormy Daniels and Michael Cohen talk about Trump | ExBulletin

 Cohen and Daniels are united not only in infamy, but also in deep regret for Trump.
 Despite the advertising boom, a godsend that included a bestselling book, Daniels said she yearned for life before her allegations launched her into the zeitgeist.

-Daniels said the final weeks of the Trump presidency looked like the eye of the storm.
+Daniels said the final weeks of Trump’s presidency looked like the eye of the storm.
 Death threats and headlines had subsided as she remained in a sort of legal limbo.

 But now she’s gearing up for a second wave of controversy, including a defamation lawsuit she filed against Trump and taken to the U.S. Supreme Court.

 Daniels sued Trump for libel after the then president commented on Twitter that a man she said threatened her was non-existent.
-She appealed a lower court decision dismissing the case and an order to pay Trump nearly $ 300,000 in attorney fees.
+She appealed the lower court’s decision to dismiss the case and an order to pay Trump nearly $ 300,000 in attorney fees.

 The lawsuit is part of a minefield of legal issues Trump faces after leaving the White House, including state inquiries in New York into his business transactions.